microspectrometer/dev-kit-2020/README.md

   hardware:
     - look at debug LED
     - read response on screen in serial communication script
+- the embedded test code is structured like a series of tests even though there is no test runner.
+I am the test runner.
+- This means I can revisit past embedded tests, I don't just see it pass and then delete it.
+    - example: revisiting passing embedded tests helped me identify the correct `FT1248 Hardware Settings`
+#### comparison of embedded tests and lib unit tests
+##### manual vs automated
+- lib unit tests are automated, so they are easy to run
+- embedded tests are manual, making them a pain in the ass to check
+- all lib unit tests are run anytime the lib code base changes to confirm that the code base still behaves as promised
+- once an embedded test passes, it is only run again when trying to debug some unexpected behavior by revisiting past behaviors to sanity check that they have not broken
+##### code examples vs code as the specification doc
+- lib unit tests read as a specification of the lib functionality
+- an embedded test reads as a contract: run this test to see this behavior
+- embedded tests sometimes read as checks on the lib functionality, but not always
+    - example of a check on lib functionality:
+      `UsbWrite_took_the_happy_path_if_debug_led_is_green`
+    - in actual applications, the debug LED really will be green if `UsbWrite` follows its happy path
+- sometimes the test name is just me doing something to make the test result observable
+- in this case, the test is not confirming any lib functionality, it is just illustrating a code snippet with some behavior under some use case and describing how to verify that the correct behavior occurs
+    - example: `Turn_debug_led_red_when_there_is_a_byte_to_read`
+    - in actual applications, the debug LED will not turn red when there is a byte to read
+    - but turning the LED red made it easy to check that the embedded system is able to detect when there is a byte to read

 ## track progress by lib
 - [x] Ft1248